Find the Perfect Time to Post on Social Media in 2020

 Interestingly, Facebook engagement significantly drops across the board as soon as 6pm arrives.

-Best days to post on Facebook B2C: Wednesday and Friday Worst days to post on Facebook B2C: Sunday Optimum time to post on Facebook B2C: Wednesday at 1 pm and Friday at 11am
+Best days: Wednesday and Friday Worst days: Sunday Optimum time: Wednesday at 1 pm and Friday at 11am

 Retailers would do well to post on Wednesday and Friday at 11am, according to Sprout Social’s survey results.